vmware-tanzu/community-edition/docs/site/content/docs/getting-started-tanzu-workloads.md

 This guide walks you through creating a Tanzu workload from source code in a git repository using the Tanzu CLI and with unmanaged clusters.

-*Note:* This guide is meant an introduction to using the App Toolkit package.
-For a complete usage guide please refer to the [App Toolkit Package Docs](package-readme-app-toolkit-0.2.0.md)
+*Note:* This guide is an introduction to using the Application Toolkit package.
+For a complete usage guide, refer to the [Application Toolkit readme](package-readme-app-toolkit-0.2.0)

 ## Before You Begin